 The world’s first and only nationally syndicated radio show devoted to diving!
-ScubaRadio airs every Saturday from 3-5pm EST on radio stations throughout the US and worldwide on the web streamed live and through archived podcasts.
 Suckin’ on-air since 1997!
+ScubaRadio is likely the most downloaded scuba themed podcast in the world as well!
+It airs every Saturday from 3-5pm EST on radio stations throughout the US and worldwide both live and through archived podcasts.
 Each week Greg The Divemaster and friends guide you through the latest dive related news and information often combined with an irreverent twist.
 Imagine hanging out at a Tiki bar after a day of diving and sharing fish tales with friends.
-You can participate live at 1-888-88-SCUBA, through emails, or by clicking on the “Get on the air” tab 24/7 right here at ScubaRadio.com.
+Join the conversation live at 1-888-88-SCUBA, through email, or by clicking on the “Get on the air” tab 24/7 right here at ScubaRadio.com.

 Is the project or program local, national or international in scope (all qualify)?